rogerbeecham/update-ecological-analyses/README.md

 ================
 *Roger Beecham*

-This repository contains all material for our paper *Regionally-structured explanations behind area-level populism: An update to recent ecological analyses*.
+This repository contains assitional code and material for our paper *Regionally-structured explanations behind area-level populism: An update to recent ecological analyses*.